floriansalihovic/pet-clinic/README.md

 This application is intended to provide a fast and easy access to Apache Sling using Groovy as a scripting language.

+> This tutorial aims to provide an example of how the pieces are connected.
+Making it easier to start developing
+> with Sling.

 ## Before getting started - getting Sling

 I highly recommend checking the Sling sources out from the repository (GIT or SVN) and compiling it by hand.
 The launchpad